migvidal/ViWiki/README.md

 - You can use "listener" to log errors in Coil.

 ### Wikipedia API
-- Some REST APIs, (like this one) are quite messy and poorly documented.
+- Some REST APIs, (like this one) are quite complex and not very well documented.
 - Need to add the parameter `pilicense=any` to stop some images from getting blocked.
+- I exclude disambiguation pages from the search results.
+The app does not support page links, so they are not useful.

 ## Naming decisions
 - Fetch or Get?